Best Spinning Rod – 11 Top Spinning Fishing Poles 2020

 This one is not the cheapest spinning rod, but the Triumph surf spinning rod from St. Croix certainly is a very nice one.

 They back it up with a five-year warranty, so they clearly have confidence in their product.

 If the BERRYPRO surf spinning rod wasn’t for you, we’re pretty happy with St. Croix’s Triumph.
-The higher starting price is the biggest reason it doesn’t hold our number one slot for surf rods.
+The higher starting price is the biggest reason it doesn’t hold our number one spinning rod slot for surf fishing rods.

 Using graphite construction to achieve a lightweight rod with good flexibility and sensitivity, St. Croix goes to some extra measures to ensure their rods don’t break.

 Their graphite fibers are rated to withstand more strain than most before failing.
 We like that on a surf rod that will naturally take a little more of a beating.